meetkool/liveCLUB/README.md

 - **Authentication**: Plan to migrate from Clerk to NextAuth.js for enhanced authentication flexibility.

-This revised documentation should provide a comprehensive guide to setting up and using LiveHUB, along with a clear roadmap for future enhancements.
+This revised documentation should provide a comprehensive guide to setting up and using LiveCLUB, along with a clear roadmap for future enhancements.